kailash-manasarovar/statement/docs/timeline/2024/october.md

 - He'll be in the LinguaLogic records and I'd recognize him in an instant.
 - I'm guessing at this stage everyone in the town expected me to be dead within weeks.

-## Madrid and Paloma
+## Meeting Inma and Paloma, the Spanish official

-- My friend and I meet Paloma on Sunday 20th October; she has flown in from London where she works at the Spanish foreign office or similar.
+- My friend and I meet Paloma on Sunday 20th October; she has flown in from London where she works at the Spanish foreign office.
+- Inma has told me the woman can help me.
+- I'm very grateful and relieved that finally someone is going to help me.
+- We meet in a posh area in the North of Madrid near the M30 in a cafe.
+- There is another woman with Inma initially, Blanca and her Russian son.
+- Paloma arrives directly off the flight.
-- There is a lot of talk about how secure her phone is, and how it can pick up any sort of hacking interference and shutdown the whole network in a building.
+- There is a lot of talk about how secure Paloma's phone is, how it can pick up any sort of hacking interference and shutdown the whole network in a building.
+- Blanca's son leaves.
+- They won't talk about anything serious in front of him.
+- Then Blanca leaves about twenty minutes later.
+- I try to tell Paloma what's been going on.
-- Paloma doesn't really listen to me when I speak, she talks directly to my friend.
+- Paloma doesn't really listen to me when I speak, she talks directly to Inma.
 - I tell her about [Irene](august.md#irene-the-plate-lady), about [Rocio Vidal](../2023/october.md#rocio-vidal), about the hundreds of other women.
 - I have to push to be heard; although she sort of groans at every new horror I mention, as if none of this is unfamiliar to her.
+- She looks at her phone and says, *oh, yes, Rocio Vidal was hacked*.
+- I tell her about my trips to the police and how they're ignoring me.
+- She tells us both that the police in the whole region are not to be trusted.
+- *You can't go to the police down there*, she says.
+I knew it already.
-- She doesn't seem to be interested in what I have to say, until one moment when I mention that the trumpet teacher's daughters might be threatened with kidnap if he didn't do what they say.
+- She doesn't seem to be interested in anything I have to say, until one moment when I mention that the trumpet teacher's daughters might be threatened with kidnap if he doesn't do what they say.
-- At that moment, her eyes light up and she says, oh we can do something with that.
+- At that moment, her eyes light up and she says, *oh we can do something with that*.
 - I'm dismayed.
-- A woman can go through years of torture and no-one cares, and the minute a man, someone essentially involved in creating this hell is in trouble, they'll spring into action.
+- A woman can go through years of torture and no-one cares, but the minute one man is in trouble, someone essentially involved in creating the hell for women and children, they'll spring into action.
-- It feels like industrial woman-hating and accepted sexual grooming of minors.
+- It feels like industrial-scale woman-hating and accepted sexual grooming of minors and worse.
 - Her words suggest thousands of ignored complaints.
-- She looks at her phone and says, oh, yes, Rocio Vidal was hacked.
+- No wonder Denia happened.
-- I then tell her about Hazel and Sandra Smith and how I have known who and what they are since 2006, about how they've been free to target the ex-pat elderly, and how they targeted me at that time.
+- I then tell her about Hazel and Sandra Smith and how I have known who and what they are since 2006, about how they've been free to target the ex-pat elderly, about how Hazel is the accountant for maybe hundreds of them, and how she tried to kill me by poison in 2007.
 - My friend remembers me mentioning them in 2007.
-I told her that I had seen British criminals in the Marina Alta, Las Marinas to be precise.
+- I mentioned that I had seen British criminals in the Marina Alta, Las Marinas to be precise.

-!!! tip "A curiousity"
-    - Isn't it curious I never told anyone about Hazel.
-Or other extraordinary things I knew about too.
-And they managed to get me run out of town with the lie that I'm a grass.
-Most marvelous karma kicking in, isn't it...

 - I tell her about the [innocent lady groomed into porn](august.md#grooming-an-innocent-girl-into-porn-101) and the [sedated woman in the car](september.md#another-upsetting-targeted-woman), and the many pictures I received that I believe are targeted women, including [a picture of one of Domingo's students](../2023/october.md#choir) Elsa.
 - Paloma looks briefly at my friend and says my story sounds like devil worship.
 - I'm even more dismayed.
-I know what this means.
+- I know what this means.
-- I know she's not going to help me and she will be looking at covering it all up first and foremost.
+- I know she's not going to help me, it's gonna be a cover up.
-- She does say, it sounds like a chaos doesn't it, to my friend.
-- She advises I write a timeline down.
+- She does say, *it sounds like a chaos doesn't it*, to my friend, and advises I write a timeline.
+- Thank you Paloma!
 - She tells me she can help me, maybe get Interpol involved.
 - She says once we have the information, then we can help [Irene](august.md#irene-the-plate-lady) and the other targeted women.
 - I hug her and thank her, but I don't expect to see or hear from her again.
-- Over the next few weeks, accounts fly by with names like "dubious government official", and similar.
+- Over the next few weeks, accounts fly by with names like *dubious government official*, and similar.
 - They know.
-- When I see my friend again, she tells me Paloma thinks we are both in danger.
-- She also tells me that Paloma had looked Vidal SASTRE SANCHEZ HORNERO in the Generalitat systems and found not record of a man with that name.
-- Curiously, at the same time, someone called Vidal SASTRE SANCHEZ HORNERO is [picking up a prize at the Palau de Arts in Valencia](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band).
-- I have to wonder if Paloma or her superiors gave the OK for my immediate dispatching, Denia poisoners informed immediately they can do what they want to me?
-- Is that why Carmen Cano, et al, were so utterly unconcerned about being seen while they tampered with my water pipes or entered my apartment, and seemed indeed to want me to see and hear them, and know about their vile intentions.
-- Had Paloma decided I knew too much already?
-- Are the school-board supported sex offenders and murderers protected from the very top?
-Well that's an obvious answer isn't it.

 ## Fatima 20-26th October